U.S. investors expect more volatility as Ukraine concerns spook markets

 "We just have to see how this plays out over the weekend and whether or not international leadership can bring this under wraps," he said.

-(Reporting by Sinead Carew, Davide Barbuscia, Devik Jain; Writing by Davide Barbuscia; Editing by Ira Iosebashvili and David Gregorio)
+(Reporting by Sinead Carew, Davide Barbuscia, Devik Jain, Bansari Mayur Kamdar, Michelle Price and Ira Iosebashvili; Writing by Davide Barbuscia; Editing by Ira Iosebashvili and David Gregorio)